vdoshi1/Motion-recognition-and-data-visualization-in-Android/README.md

 RESET button: Resets data recording counts and motion type along with clearing database.

-SVM train button : Trains SVM model with data to enable motion recognition.
+SVM train button : Trains SVM model with data.
+Also displays the parameters used to train model alongwith accuracy.

 PLOT : Plots 3D graph to help visualize data in the database.